azyva/dragom-site/pages/doc/config/design/properties.md

 of a tool execution.
 Tool properties are static in that they provide a unidirectional way for the user to communicate configuration data to tools.

-For example, the property which defines which module version to change and to which version to map it to would generally be specified using a tool property since this varies between different tool invocations.
+For example, the property which defines which ModuleVersion to change and to which version to map it to would generally be specified using a tool property since this varies between different tool invocations.